rhoulihan/BSON-JSON-bakeoff/README.md

 -n      Specify the number of attributes to split each payload size across (Default is 10) -b      Specify the muber of BSON/JSON/JSONB Documents to batch in each insert (Default is 100)

-if [numItems] is not set, the efault value of 10 thousand documents will be generated.
+if [numItems] is not set, the default value of 10 thousand documents will be generated.